wso2/kubernetes-common/kubernetes-membership-scheme/README.md

 4. `KUBERNETES_NAMESPACE` - Kubernetes Namespace in which the pods are deployed, **ex:** `default`
 5. `KUBERNETES_SERVICES` - Kubernetes Services that belong in the cluster, **ex:** `wso2am-gateway`
 6. `KUBERNETES_MASTER_SKIP_SSL_VERIFICATION ` - Skip SSL certificate verification of the Kubernetes API (development option), **ex:** `true`
-7. `USE_DNS` - Configure the membership schme to either use DNS (default) or use the Kuberntes APIfor pod ip resolution, **ex:** `false`
+7. `USE_DNS` - Configure the membership schme to either use DNS (default) or use the Kuberntes API for pod ip resolution, **ex:** `false`.
+To use the Kubernetes API, this value **must** be set to `false`.

 #### Using DNS Lookups to Resolve Pod IPs

 In this method, membership scheme performs DNS lookups to resolve pod IP addresses.
 This method will be used by default.
 To configure the membership scheme to use DNS lookups, do the following configuration changes:

+1. Download and copy the dependency library for DNS lookups [dnsjava-2.1.8.jar](http://central.maven.org/maven2/dnsjava/dnsjava/2.1.8/dnsjava-2.1.8.jar) to <carbon_home>/repository/components/lib location.

-1. Update `<carbon_home>/repository/conf/axis2/axis2.xml` with the following configuration: Please note that you don't need to change localMemberHost value as it will be read from API call.
+2. Update `<carbon_home>/repository/conf/axis2/axis2.xml` with the following configuration: Please note that you don't need to change localMemberHost value as it will be read from API call.

    ```xml
    <clustering class="org.wso2.carbon.core.clustering.hazelcast.HazelcastClusteringAgent"